-Among the republics of the North Caucasus, Adygea differs in socio-political tranquility that largely breaks the negative stereotype about this region.
-In 2013, 315 thousand visitors visited the Adygea Republic, it is 10% more than in 2012.
-The tourist industry brought 370 million Rub. in 2013.
-While the number of companies providing tourist, hotel, spa and excursions, just in two years has doubled.
-The republic is now under transition from the simple exploitation for commercial purposes of natural exotic to the need to fill the recreation programs cognitive and cultural activities, such as festivals.

-Tourism industry in Krasnodar region is headed by Ministry of resorts and tourism that includes investment department.
-Investment Legislation in the Krasnodar region is one of the best in the country, the region offers investors real and big benefits and preferences, financial and non-financial measures of state support for projects, introducing advanced international experience of countries and regions.
+Tourism industry in Krasnodar region is headed by the Ministry of Resorts, Tourism and Olympic heritage that includes investment department.
+Investment Legislation in Krasnodar region is one of the best in the country; the region offers investors real and big benefits and preferences, financial and non-financial measures of state support for projects, introducing advanced international experience of other countries and regions.

-To maintain economic growth after the Olympics, they must actively use the mechanisms of publicprivate partnership.
+To maintain the economic growth after the Olympics, they must actively use the mechanisms of public and private partnership.

 Project vision of tourist clusters is as follows:

-to provide a significant contribution to the regional economy through the provision of competitive and high-quality tourist services at international level;
+providing a significant contribution to the regional economy through the provision of competitive and high-quality tourist services at the international level;

-creation of conditions for attracting private investment, business development and significant growth in employment in the region.
+creating conditions favorable for attracting private investment, business development and significant growth of employment in the region.

-The Single management company provides the creation of conditions for development modern tourist complex of international level in the open economic zone by following measures:
+The management company provides conditions for the development of modern tourist complexes of the international level in the open economic zone through the following measures:

-implementation of long-term plans based on best world practices;
+implementation of long-term plans based on the best world practices;

 implementation of the methods of public and private partnerships;

-creation of a modern infrastructure and its operation;
+creation of a modern infrastructure and its operation system;

 complex promotion of the North Caucasus tourism cluster.